 Are you an expert?
 Apply to contribute here.

-The Nike Flight Bonafide has a breathable Flyknit upper which gives lockdown.
+The Nike Flight Bonafide has a breathable Flyknit upper which gives feet adaptive lockdown.
 It sits atop a foam midsole featuring responsive Nike Air cushioning.
 The zip tab on the heel allows easier entry and exit.
-It is a sporty silhouette that goes well with shorts, jeans, joggers, tech fleece pants and cargo pants.
+The high-top slip-on sneaker is a sporty silhouette that goes well with shorts, jeans, joggers, tech fleece pants and cargo pants.

-Another part of the shoe that stands out is the Flyknit upper.
-Nike’s top of the line upper technology not only gives it a very contemporary and sleek outlook, it also helps the shoe become more comfortable as it hugs the foot very well.
+Another part of the high-top shoe that stands out is the Flyknit upper that extends above the ankle.
+Nike’s top of the line upper knit technology not only gives it a very contemporary and sleek outlook but it also helps the shoe become more lightweight, breathable, and comfortable by its advanced foot-hugging features.

 - A zipper in the heel allows for easy on and off maneuver.

-- The ribbed outsole offers traction on a variety of surfaces.
+- The ribbed pattern in the outsole offers enhanced traction on a variety of surfaces.